 - A reputable creative agency wants to work within the budget you have.
 Granted, there’s always a chance that you and your creative agency will be too far apart on budget but knowing this immediately rather than wasting time with an inappropriate proposal is far more efficient for both parties.
 Additionally, if an agency knows your budget constraints up front, they can ask questions and suggest strategic, cost-savings options.
 Without knowledge of your budget, these suggestions may not be realized.
 Any business relationship has to make business-sense for both parties and having the budget conversation up-front is critical to the proposal process.

 - It establishes trust and transparency.
 Doing the “numbers dance” is an awkward and potentially risky way to start a partnership.
 If you don’t share your budget with your creative partner up front, chances are the proposal won’t be what you had in mind – after all, how could it be when the agency is flying blind?
 Inappropriate proposals will make you and the agency frustrated and cost both of you valuable time.
 Wouldn’t this time be much better spent developing a realistic, thoughtful solution to your needs?

-If you really don’t have a sense of what your budget should be, that’s OK, not everyone does.
+If you really don’t have a sense of what your branding budget should be, that’s OK, not everyone does.
 As you request proposals for your project, be honest and don’t hesitate to ask for advice.
 Through an open conversation, parameters can be set for the budget, or budget range, that will help focus your RFP responses.
 Your time and money will be much better spent in the long run.